 As noted, the entire route between Uyuni and Sucre is now sealed.
 If you have your own transport, you should be able to make the 377km journey in around 7 hours.

 If you haven’t already, be sure to book your accommodation in Sucre as soon as possible to avoid missing out.
-For accommodation in Uyuni we highly recommend staying at Piedra Blanca Backpackers Hostel.

 For information on booking a Salar de Uyuni tour please see A Guide To Discovering Bolivia’s Awe-Inspiring Salt Flats.